 Here are the basic steps for creating a simple Process Flow for transferring a file from any source to target after transformation:

 Step 1: If your file is on the local machine, create a new file source activity under Configure > Services > Source > File.
 Configure the full path of the source file name in the File Path field and the source file name in the File Name field.
 Save it.
-For more help click on Creating Source Activity and then click on Creating File Source Activity in Developer guide.
+For more help click on Creating Source Activity and then click on Creating File Source Activity in the Developer guide.

 Step 2: Create a new schema activity under Configure > Services > Schema > for the source file.
 A Schema is the structure of a file format and it specifies information about different data fields and record types that a message or a data file may contain.
 You can create different types of Schemas according to the file structure.
 For more help click on Creating Schema Activity in Developer guide.